mdhurst1/Rocky-Profile-Model/Paper/paper.md

 This highlights a critical circular problem, that CRNs can reveal rates of rock coast development but requires a model of rock coast evolution that faithfully represents the dominant processes driving change, while measurements of CRNs has been suggested could improve our process understanding.
 Nevertheless, in order to progress efforts to quantify long-term rock coast development, a coupled modelling framework for the morphodynamic development of rock coasts and accumulation of cosmogenic radionuclides is required.

+# RPM-CRN

 This paper contributes a coupled model combining rock coast and shore platform development [@Matsumoto2016a] and CRN production at rock coasts [@Hurst2017] in order to provide a framework for interpreting the history of coastal evolution from measured CRN concentrations.
+RPM-CRN is being used to intepret the topography and CRN concentrations at various rock coast settings globally through multi-objective optimisation to these field data [@Shadrick2021].

 # Mathematics